-- 1. PA-8879, Pennsylvania e-File Signature Authorization; or - PA-8453, Pennsylvania Individual Income Tax Declaration for Electronic Filing.
+- 1. PA-8879F, Pennsylvania e-File Signature Authorization for PA-41; or - 2.
+PA-8453F, Pennsylvania Fiduciary Income Tax Declaration for Electronic Filing.

-PA-8453 Form
+PA-8453F FORM

-If a taxpayer elects not to use the federal self-select PIN or a return is filed without a federal return, the PA Department of Revenue requires Electronic Return Originators (EROs) and transmitters to retain completed PA-8453 forms and supporting documents for three years after the due date of the return or the date the return was filed electronically, whichever is later.
+If a taxpayer elects not to use the federal self-select PIN or a return is filed without a federal return, the PA Department of Revenue requires Electronic Return Originators (EROs) and transmitters to retain completed PA-8453F forms and supporting documents for three years after the due date of the return or the date the return was filed electronically, whichever is later.
 EROs and transmitters must make the documents available to the PA Department of Revenue upon request.

-Do not mail PA-8453 forms and attachments to the department unless requested.
+Do not mail PA-8453F forms and attachments to the department unless requested.